rust-lang/rust/text/0000-stabilize-catch-panic.md

 [pet]: http://doc.rust-lang.org/std/sync/struct.PoisonError.html

+But all of these "subversions" fall outside the realm of normal, idiomatic, safe Rust code, and so they all serve as a "heads up" that panic safety might be an issue.
+Thus, in practice, Rust programmers worry about exception safety far less than in languages with full-blown exceptions.

 Despite these methods to subvert the mitigations placed by default in Rust, a key part of exception safety in Rust is that **safe code can never lead to memory unsafety**, regardless of whether it panics or not.
 Memory unsafety